Brockville police officer not guilty of assault

-BROCKVILLE – A Brockville police officer has been found not guilty of assault causing bodily harm after a fast-paced and violent arrest nearly two years ago and a city apartment building.
+BROCKVILLE – A Brockville police officer has been found not guilty of assault causing bodily harm after a fast-paced and violent arrest nearly two years ago in a city apartment building.

 Brockville Police Service Const.
 Jordan Latham was charged by the Ontario Special Investigations Unit following the arrest of a 31-year-old man at a Cartier Court building.